-Generally, each reporting FI enhances its due diligence, review information and, if necessary, obtains additional documentation from account holders to establish their status to determine which are subject to reporting and/or withholding obligations (if applicable) or to establish whether or not the relevant transactions facilitate a reportable cross-border arrangement.
+Generally, each reporting FI must enhance its due diligence review information and, if necessary, obtain additional documentation from account holders to establish their status to determine which are subject to reporting and/or withholding obligations (if applicable) or to establish whether the relevant transactions facilitate a reportable cross-border arrangement.

-AML/KYC, FATCA, CRS and DAC6 due diligence procedures are aligned and consolidated as far as possible, so that relevant information is collected in the most efficient and effective manner, with the minimum burden on our customers and staff.
+AML/KYC, FATCA, CRS and DAC6 due diligence procedures shall be aligned and consolidated as far as possible, so that relevant information is collected in the most efficient and effective manner, with the minimum burden on our customers and staff.

-All Group FIs have in place procedures to protect the privacy rights of individuals in accordance with the Data Protection Law and their respective policies.
+All Group FIs shall have in place procedures to protect the privacy rights of individuals in accordance with the Data Protection Law and their respective policies.